Latest Writings:

 Wan, Evelyn (2019).
 Counting Down on the Train to 2046 in West Kowloon: A deep map of Hong Kong’s spectral temporalitiesHong Kong Studies.

 Wan, Evelyn (2019).
 Docile Subjects: From theatres of automata to the machinery of 21st-century media.
-In Peter Eckersall & Helen Grehan (Eds.), The Routledge Companion to Theatre and Politics Routledge.
+In Peter Eckersall & Helen Grehan (Eds.), The Routledge Companion to Theatre and Politics.
+New York: Routledge.

 Wan, Evelyn (2018).
 An Encounter with Lufsig: Political Affect Meets the Nomadic Post-colonial Subject.
 In Rosi Braidotti, Kin Yuen Wong & Amy Kit-Sze Chan (Eds.), Deleuze and the Humanities: East and West (pp. 59-78).
 London: Rowman & Littlefield International.